system76/docs/_articles/desktop-environment.md

 ### XFCE

 XFCE embodies the traditional UNIX philosophy of modularity and re-usability.
-This environment provides a good bit of conformity for the programs written for it.
-Xfce also provides a highly customizable environment, while being leaner on resources.
+This environment provides a good amount of conformity for the programs written for it.
+XFCE also provides a highly customizable environment, while being leaner on resources.

 ![Xfce](/images/desktop-environment/Xfce.png)